Hackinator07/thebirdiebriefing.github.io/src/data/articles/lee5-youtube.md

 이정은5의, 여자는 힘!

 *To translate YouTube subtitles into your language, first turn on captions by clicking the CC icon.
 Then, click the gear icon to access settings.
-Open the Subtitles/CC menu, select Auto-translate, and choose English.
-YouTube will then automatically translate the video's audio into English.*
+Open the Subtitles/CC menu, select Auto-translate, and choose English (or other language).
+YouTube will then automatically translate the video's subtitles into your selected language.*